Some call for faster — but less accurate — coronavirus tests as influx causes delays at TestNebraska

 Kohll said people come to TotalWellness because they want results right away.
 “That’s the whole point, is it should be convenient and fast to get the results,” he said.

-After all, the quarantine time for those who come into contact with an infected person isn't short.
+After all, the quarantine time for the infected and those who come into contact with them isn’t short.

 Those who were in direct contact, closer than 6 feet for 15 minutes or longer, with a COVID-19-positive person are advised to self-quarantine for 14 days, according to guidance from the Douglas County Health Department.